Skip advert

 The interior also features some unique design elements, with the boot lid featuring a window in the roof.
 As this is virtually impossible to see from any seat in the cabin, its only real purpose is to pull additional light into the cabin.
 Thanks to the use of air suspension, Polestar has also been able to integrate a suspension lowering button into the boot for easier loading (the air suspension has 60mm of range from its lowest point to highest).

-We’re yet to sample a car with it equipped, but Polestar is offering the 3 with an optional £4300 LiDAR system, adding a pod to the roof to allow for autonomous driving functions in the future.
+We’ve yet to sample a car equipped with it, but Polestar is offering the 3 with an optional £4300 LiDAR system, adding a pod to the roof to allow for autonomous driving functions in the future.
 This system adds three additional cameras to the existing five and a LiDAR unit from Luminar – the standard car also includes five radar modules and 12 ultrasonic sensors.
-A driver attention monitor comes as standard too, and while these safety systems didn’t prove to be too invasive, we did still experience some brief phantom braking on the motorway during our drive.

 Advertisement - Article continues below